 Use our online tool to see how much your child could have if you start saving for them today.

-Win a $2500 CST Spark RESP for your child!
+Enter to win a $2,500 CST Spark RESP for your child!

 At CST Spark, we’re serious about partnering with Canadian families to help save for their little learners’ education.
-To help you kickstart your education savings, we’re giving away one prize of $2,500 in a CST RESP every month.
+To help you kickstart your education savings, we’re giving away one prize of a $2,500 CST RESP every month.

 Have questions about the RESP?
 Watch our video series for answers.